 Is Travel Insurance for Cuba Mandatory?

 Yes, anyone who travels to Cuba must have valid travel health insurance to be allowed to enter.
 Getting travel insurance for your trip to Cuba is not only advisable, it’s actually mandatory.
 Along with travel insurance, you should also have a Cuba Visa or Tourist Card, depending on the visa requirements, and a valid passport.

 Make sure to have sufficient coverage, because the immigration officers at the entry points will check it before allowing you to enter.
 If you do not have travel insurance, you will have to buy it at the airport or seaport upon arrival.

-However, if you apply for a Cuban visa, submitting travel insurance is a requirement of the application process, so you will likely already have insurance before you even travel.
-Click here to get a free travel insurance quote for Cuba at Insubuy!
+However, if you apply for a Cuban visa, it is required to submit proof of purchased travel insurance, so you will likely already have insurance before you even travel.

 Where Can I Get Travel Insurance for Cuba?

 You can get travel insurance from a local travel insurance company in your country or you can purchase online.

 The most convenient method of purchasing travel insurance is online.
 There are insurance brokers and comparison marketplaces such as Insubuy, which allow you to compare between plans, making it easier for you to find one that is most suitable.

 When buying travel insurance, make sure that the policy you choose does offer coverage for Cuba.
 Read the policy carefully, and if you are still not certain, ask your insurance providers specifically whether or not you will be covered in Cuba.